Di-Gu/Detection/README.md

     one can install this easily.
     $ pip install torchvision

 ##### Download pretrained weights (Run this only if you want to train dataset.
-For test demo, user don't need to type these commends)
+For test demo, user don't need to type these commands)

     $ cd weights/
     $ bash download_weights.sh